AIMWORLD213445/Ping-Pong/README.md

 ## Setup/Installation Requirements

-Clone from github and open HTML file
+Clone from github and open HTML file, or go to https://aimworld213445.github.io/Ping-Pong/

 ## Known Bugs